 Seriously, don’t complain and put your partner under any further stress she doesn’t need.
 Chances are, you’ll feel hungry, bored or tired (labour can go for a long time!) but remember the bigger picture and place your own agenda to the side and be there for her at this time.

-When you get the news that you’re expecting, celebrate and start these 5 tips as they will give you the confidence, security and support that you’ve got this.
+When you get the news that you’re expecting a new baby, celebrate and start preparing with these 5 tips as they will give you the confidence, security, and support that you’ve got this.